inventory management

 b) how much raw materials they currently have on hand (if they make products in-house) and;

-c) the current value of all stock they have in your possession (aka your inventory valuation).
+c) the current value of all stock they have in their possession (aka your inventory valuation).

 For resale product businesses, this usually involves counting only products on hand that you haven’t yet sent to your customers.

-For in-house manufacturing businesses, an end-of-year count will include both finished products, sub-assemblies, and raw materials yet to be used so can be a much more complex task to undertake.
+For in-house manufacturing businesses, an end-of-year count will include both finished products, sub-assemblies, and raw materials yet to be used.
+This makes it a much more complex task to undertake.

 Depending on how you track your stock, it may be necessary to pause all operations while this end-of-year stocktake is carried out (although, as you will find later in this article, it’s not always the case).

-Exactly how you go about each of these tasks depends on how you manage your inventory and calculate unit costs, which we will explain as well along the way.
+Exactly how you go about each of these tasks depends on how you manage your inventory and calculate unit costs, which we will explain along the way.

 Why is it important to do an end-of-year inventory count?

-Before we delve into the ways you can do your end-of-year count, let’s take a moment to look at the reasons why it is important - particularly for small businesses.
+Before we dig into the ways you can do your end-of-year count, let’s take a moment to look at the reasons why it is important, particularly for small businesses.

 1. To better understand your inventory situation

-An end-of-year inventory count is important because it allows you to accurately and definitively measure your stock levels - you don’t need to guestimate your available stock as you have a solid number of working from.
+An end-of-year inventory count allows you to accurately and definitively measure your stock levels.
+You don’t need to guess your available stock when you have a solid number to work from.

 2. To forecast your needs for next year